Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 - Application form HS-122, which includes social security number, School Property Account Number

-During filing season you can file return using myVTax https://myvtax.vermont.gov/_/
+You can file your return using myVTax https://myvtax.vermont.gov/_/

 For additional information: